-Not only does it take forever, but you also have to go through a couple of months of looking like a hobo before it gets to a ‘I just got off my surfboard, and I’m suited up to for a kick ass job’ length.
+Not only does it take forever, but you also have to go through a couple of months of looking like a hobo before it gets to the ‘I just got off my surfboard, and I’m suited up to for a kick-ass job’ length.

 While most men can usually get away with just a quick comb, there are some instances where a mane needs to be tamed with a bit more than just water.
 That’s when tips and tricks in the form of male long hair products come in handy.